microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/trustframeworkkey.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-A trustFrameworkKey is equivalent to a JWK(JSON Web Key).
-TrustFrameworkKey is a JavaScript Object Notation (JSON) data structure that represents a cryptographic key.
-TrustFrameworkKey structure follows the format defined in [RFC 7517 Section 4](https://tools.ietf.org/html/rfc7517#section-4)
+Represents a JWK (JSON Web Key).
+TrustFrameworkKey is a JSON data structure that represents a cryptographic key.
+The structure of this resource follows the format defined in [RFC 7517 Section 4](https://tools.ietf.org/html/rfc7517#section-4)

 ## Properties